gernhan/english-learning/speaking/kLish/kLish.md

   - The answers should be long enough
     - Provide brief elaboration on the initial statement without excessive details (2-3 sentences)
   - Provide paraphrased expressions in the responses
-  - Sometimes, when forgetting about a specific word or term, just describes what it is
+  - Sometimes, when forgetting about a specific word or term, describes the meanings or the definitions
   - ... and, yeah ....

 ### Part 2: Individual long-turn